 Where do I go?

 We want everyone who comes through our doors to feel welcome!
 When you approach our parking lots, you will be greeted by our friendly Parking Team who will direct you to available parking spaces.
 After being greeted by our Welcome Team at one of our three entrances into the building, we'd like to encourage you to visit our Welcome Center in the center of the lobby.
 Here you'll find a small gift waiting for you, our way of saying "We're glad you're here!"
 Our Welcome Center Team can answer your questions about our ministries, outreaches and upcoming events.
-Our Connections Cafe also located at the far end of the lobby provides refreshments after services so please do stop by and grab a cup of coffee or tea.

 What do I do with my kids?